tucsonmesh/tucsonmesh-docs/docs/guides/configuring-routers/rocketprism.md

 ## Pair with UISP

 Note: you can only do this step if your Rocket Prism _has internet access_ (i.e., the ethernet cable on the other side of your PoE injector is connected to something that provides internet access).
+If you don't have internet access, you can still configure the UISP key.
+You just won't be able to adopt the device in UISP until it gets internet access.

 1. Click the `UISP` button in the top right.
+2. Click `Change Key`.
-2. Paste the URL from the password manager item `Tucson House RocketPrism - UISP Key`.
+3. Paste the URL from the password manager item `Tucson House RocketPrism - UISP Key`.

+_If your RocketPrism has internet access:_

-3. Login to UISP and navigate to the devices screen.
+4. Login to UISP and navigate to the devices screen.
-4. At the bottom, there should be a yellow device that represents your Rocket Prism and says "Pending Adoption".
+5. At the bottom, there should be a yellow device that represents your Rocket Prism and says "Pending Adoption".
 Adopt it into the network.

 ## Miscellaneous cleanup

-- Set the timezone under `System` to `Phoenix` or UTC-7.
+- Set the timezone under `System -> Date/Time Settings` to `GMT-07:00` if it's not already.
-- Ensure that the SSH service is disabled.
+- Change the device name under `System -> Device` to whatever this sector will be called.
+- Similarly, change the WiFi SSID that the device broadcasts under `Wireless -> SSID`.
+This is likely the same as the device name.
+- Under `Services -> SSH`, uncheck the SSH Server box and click `Apply Changes` on the bottom of the screen.
 - Consider changing the center frequency that your sector broadcasts on ahead of installation.

 ## Configure the sector for your install's needs